hayjay01/nairaproduct/featured-products/wp-content/plugins/loginizer/readme.txt

 3. Loginizer Brute Force Settings page

 == Changelog ==

+= 1.3.6 =
+* [Feature] Pagination added to the Blacklist and Whitelist IPs
+* [Bug Fix] SQL Injection fix for X-Forwarded-For.
+This is fixed.
+Vulnerability was found by Jonas Lejon of WPScans.com
+* [Bug Fix] There was a missing referrer check in Blacklist and Whitelist IP Wizard.
+This is fixed.

 = 1.3.5 =
 * [Feature] Added a wizard for admins to set their own language strings for Brute Force messages